190905186/testr/readme.txt

 hai how are you boy good
-you are not good
+you are not bad
-hai you bye
+hai you bye sai